 A Blue Peace "Index"

-Also on Februay 20, the Swiss Development Corporation Global Program Water (GPW) announced a partnership with the Economist Intelligence Unit (EIU) to develop a Blue Peace Index and to support a research program to promote the idea of Blue Peace and its global movement.
+Also on Februay 20, the Swiss Agency for Development and Cooperation Global Program Water (GPW) announced a partnership with the Economist Intelligence Unit (EIU) to develop a Blue Peace Index and to support a research program to promote the idea of Blue Peace and its global movement.
 As a benchmarking index, the Blue Peace Index will allow measure the complexity of sustainable management of shared water resources and promotion of transboundary cooperation.
 A pilot version of the index is set for release in the summer of 2019.